NeedMoreInput/BF3ZombieMode/README.md

 <pre>
 !zombie kick PapaCharlie9 Too much glitching!
 </pre>
-will kick PapaCharlie9 for "Too much glitching!".
+will kick PapaCharlie9 for 'Too much glitching!'.
 Useful to get rid of cheaters.</p>

 <p><b>!zombie kill</b> <i>name</i>: Kills the player with the specified <i>name</i>.
 Useful to force a glitcher to respawn or a player ignoring warnings to pay more attention.</p>